lingo-reviews/tenets/go/dev/README.md

-# Develop a Go Tenet
+# Write a Go Tenet!

 A tenet is a micro-service which talks to lingo over RPC.
 In this directory you'll find: